khimo/khimo.github.io/bli-guides/_help_drivers/FIBARO.md

 - **Fibaro ON/OFF device (GPIO)**: Any ON/OFF device in the installation.
 - **Fibaro dimmer**: Any dimmer or multilevel device in the installation.
 - **Fibaro RGBW light**: Any RBGW light in the installation.
+- **Fibaro Thermostat**: Any individual thermostats in the installation.
+- **Fibaro Temperature Sensor**: Any individual temperature sensor in the installation.
+- **Fibaro Motion Sensor**: Any Motion sensors in the installation.

 Resource Type
 -------------------